**** LATEST NEWS ****

-Please note that the interview and written test will take place on the 20th June 2017.
+Please note that the interview and written test FOR MATURE STUDENT APPLICANTS will take place on the 20th June 2017.

 Mary Immaculate College is very pleased to announce that it is accepting late Mature applications for MI001.
 The late closing date is 1st May through CAO.